kyverno/website/content/en/docs/Writing policies/exceptions.md

 An example set of resources is shown below.

-A ClusterPolicy exists containing a single validate rule in `enforce` mode which requires all Pods must not use any host namespaces via the fields `hostPID`, `hostIPC`, or `hostNetwork`.
+A ClusterPolicy exists containing a single validate rule in `Enforce` mode which requires all Pods must not use any host namespaces via the fields `hostPID`, `hostIPC`, or `hostNetwork`.
 If any of these fields are defined, they must be set to a value of `false`.

 ```yaml
 apiVersion: kyverno.io/v2beta1